Textualize/textual/FAQ.md

 If scrolling in your `DataTable` is _apparently_ broken, it may be because your `DataTable` is using the default value of `height: auto`.
 This means that the table will be sized to fit its rows without scrolling, which may cause the *container* (typically the screen) to scroll.
-If you would like the table itself to scroll, set the height to something other than `auto`.
+If you would like the table itself to scroll, set the height to something other than `auto`, like `100%`.

 <hr>